Special to WorldTribune, July 19, 2022

 “On vaccines we need to have the humility of trusting the scientific community,” Meloni said then.
 “I think going back would be a mistake.
 It’s a topic that must not be dealt with on an ideological level: let those who are competent decide which vaccines are necessary and mandatory.”

 The progressive ruling establishment crosses all borders.
 Which is to be expected considering its chief aim is to abolish those boundaries to erect its one-world order.
-Joe Biden, Pierre Trudeau, Emmanuel Macron are all essentially indistinguishable in this regard.
+Joe Biden, Justin Trudeau, Emmanuel Macron are all essentially indistinguishable in this regard.
 Each is the same flavor of servant on behalf of one grand overarching agenda.

 America First advocates therefore should have a keen desire to see populist nationalism thrive in countries around the world.
 In order to truly oppose that which is being planned, however, authentic representatives of freedom and sovereignty must arise here and abroad.